 Short term and temporary absences are no longer permitted unless required for medical or compassionate reasons.

 Family members are encouraged to contact their loved ones by phone or other technology, such as FaceTime, Skype or Zoom.

 If you'd like to arrange for a video call with your loved one, please contact the Life Enrichment Supervisor at your home:

-Alternatively, family members may wish to schedule an in-person visit or write their loved ones letters or messages of support.
+Alternatively, family members may wish to write their loved ones letters or messages of support.